Vintage clothing: "Vintage inspired" and "vintage style"

 Fashion design throughout history has turned to previous eras for inspiration.
 Vintage clothing retains and increases in value due to the fact that it is genuinely from a past era.
 Vintage clothing allows the buyers to be their own designers because they can choose the different styles from second-hand clothing.
 In addition, authentic garments are made one at a time, with enough attention to detail to create an item that has long lasting value.
 Garments closely resembling original vintage (retro or antique) clothing are mass-produced, for the most part, in China.
 An example of this is the simple slip dresses that emerged in the early 1990s, a style that resembles a 1930s design, but upon examination will show that it only superficially resembles the real thing.
 These styles are generally referred to as "vintage style", "vintage inspired" or "vintage reproductions".
 They serve as a convenient alternative to those who admire an old style but prefer a modern interpretation.
-People who wear vintage clothing look for designer brands and limited edition products to fit in the “vintage” category.
+People who wear vintage clothing look for designer brands and limited edition products to fit in the "vintage" category.
 Sellers claim consumer advantage in that, unlike the original garments, they are usually available in a range of sizes and perhaps, colours and/or fabrics, and can be sold much cheaper.

 Vintage fashion can be understood as a response to fast fashion, in which garments are mass produced.
-Vintage shopping allow consumers to find unique pieces and create a sense of individuality.
+Vintage shopping allows consumers to find unique pieces and create a sense of individuality.
 Vintage clothing is also meant to evoke an emotional connection to clothing, especially connecting pieces with feelings such as nostalgia and memories.
 The individuality and sense of style that a person tries to convey by building a wardrobe around "vintage style" is something that drives the trend forward.

 Even luxury clothing consumers have made a shift toward a sustainable approach to luxury clothing, and vintage style has contributed greatly to this.
 Influencers and celebrities gravitating toward branded items that are second-hand or vintage, have pushed consumers to own unique pieces that are more environmentally friendly, rather than shopping for cheaper fast fashion.
 Giving vintage clothes a strong value in society and fashion has been crucial to making it a desirable choice for the greater public.
 This has helped create brand desirability in a market which may have not had this component earlier.
 Especially with the general public who have tighter budgets than celebrities, second-hand luxury items seem to be an appealing path into the world of luxury brands.